-- 1. Students generally take Introduction to Probability Theory in the fall of their sophomore year and Mathematics of Investment in the fall of their junior year. - 2.
-It is strongly recommended that students take Foundations of Finance before Mathematics of Investments. - 3.
-If you wish to study abroad, it is recommended that you select the spring semester of your sophomore year, in order to avoid missing major actuarial science courses at Stern. - 4.
+- 1. Students generally take Introduction to the Theory of Probability in the fall of their sophomore year. - 2.
+If you wish to study abroad, it is recommended that you select the spring semester of your sophomore year, in order to avoid missing the Introduction to the Theory of Probability course in the fall semester of your sophomore year. - 3.
 For other questions regarding sequencing of courses, please consult the Director of the Actuarial Science Program or your advisor.

-A. VALIDATION BY EDUCATIONAL EXPERIENCE (VEE EXAMINATIONS)
+A. VALIDATION BY EDUCATIONAL EXPERIENCE (VEE EXAMINATIONS: EFFECTIVE JULY 2018)